terkelg/awesome-creative-coding/readme.md

 - [cables](https://cables.gl) [Cross-platform/Web] - Your model kit for creating beautiful interactive content.
 Currently in private beta, invites can be requested.
 - [eternal](https://github.com/kousun12/eternal) [Web] - Programs as graphs and graphs as compositional tools for creation
 - [Notch Builder](https://www.notch.one) [Win] - Node-based authoring tool with a strong focus on real-time graphics.
 Currently in beta.
-- [Synopsis](https://synopsis.video/) - A suite of open source software for computational cinematography.
 - [JOY.JS](https://ncase.me/joy/) - Realtime visual coding tool, easy to understand and aimed at beginners.
 - [Circles](http://circles.software) [iPhone, iPad, Mac] - Live graphics node editor, powered by AsyncGraphics.
 - [TIC-80](https://tic80.com/) - Make pixel art style games and art on a 240\*136 pixel screen.